LeeCheongAh/CapacitiveTouch/README.md

 Interfaces with a custom built capacitive touch sensor.
 It leverages the Capactivie Touch Arduino library and thresholds the signal into a digital output.
-It also makes us of a "back" sensor used in a behavioral assay to turn on autocalibration.
+It also makes use of a "back" sensor used in a behavioral assay to turn on autocalibration.